Yonle/nwjs-hooks/README.md

 ## Hooks

 * **fs-hook:** Hooks selected Node.js `fs` operations and resolves filesystem paths case-insensitively.
+It covers both synchronous and asynchronous filesystem APIs, including common operations for reading, writing, creating, removing, renaming, copying, linking, and accessing files.
 It also restores legacy behavior where unsupported `fs.writeFile()` data values were implicitly coerced to strings.
-This allows older applications to continue using values such as `0` as file data while preserving supported `string`, `Buffer`, `TypedArray`, and `DataView` values.

 * **webrq-hook:** Hooks NW.js/Chromium `chrome.webRequest` resource requests and redirects local `chrome-extension://` resource URLs when their requested path differs in capitalization from the file stored on disk.
 This covers browser-side resources such as images, audio, scripts, and other files loaded through NW.js's resource system.